How blue is Trump’s shadow in Virginia? This year’s governor’s race is already shaping up as a key barometer.

 The dilemma facing all the GOP hopefuls is perhaps clearest when it comes to Trump’s baseless claims that widespread election fraud cost him reelection.
 Of the six GOP candidates, only Cox has directly said that Biden legitimately won the presidency, doing so after the electoral college voted in mid-December.

-Youngkin has been stressing the need for greater ballot security on the campaign trail and last week blasted a text message inviting “concerned, law-abiding citizens” to join him in forming an “election integrity task force.”
+Youngkin has been stressing the need for greater ballot security on the campaign trail and this month sent out a text message inviting “concerned, law-abiding citizens” to join him in forming an “election integrity task force.”

 Asked at a campaign appearance in Lynchburg this month if that policy focus stems from a belief that Biden stole the election, Youngkin answered, “No.” But he declined to say if he believes Biden was legitimately elected.